 Finally, once you’ve paired your list down to a few tasks that you need to complete, look at your team, department, or company’s overall goal(s) for the given quarter/year.
 If any of the tasks are directly related to a team/department, these should take priority over other tasks that you’ve identified.
 If there are multiple tasks that tie into a team/department, collaborate with your coworkers.
 Now is a great time to focus on alignment and make sure everyone in your organization is rowing in the right direction.

 Pro Tip: If you’ve gone through the process of making a list, you can refer back to this the following week to repeat the same process over again.

 Maintaining structure for a work life balance can be nearly impossible right now.
 When your office is ten steps away from your bedroom, (or maybe less, depending on your set-up) creating a separation from work isn’t as easy as it used to be.
 That’s why our team recommends outlining a personal goal or task you want to accomplish each week as well, in order to prioritize your personal life alongside work.

 Just like with your work goal, the task you identify should be recorded and shared with your team.
 It can serve as a unique way to connect with coworkers outside of plain old happy hours over Zoom.
 In the new reality of work we are living in, making time for yourself is more important than ever.
 Identify a task that you want to accomplish, record it, and be sure to make time for it during the week.

 - Spend at least 30 minutes outside five times this week

 - Call one friend you haven’t spoken with this week

 - Work out three times during the week

 - Mow the yard before next Sunday

 Interested in incorporating any of these tips into your work this week?
-Consider signing up for Weekly Goals today, it’s free.
-Set-up takes less than five minutes and you can add up to 10 members of your team.
+You can speak to our team today.
 Get started now.